 Romania is slowly but steadily becoming quite a popular destination for a European city break.
 However, few tourists know that the true beauty of our country is not to be found in medieval cities mixed with communist buildings and modern skyscrapers, but in the Carpathian Mountains – a natural blessing for all adventurers who are looking to get a taste of wilderness.
 After all, they do cover more than half of Romania’s land area!

 If you were to ask a local what they like best about the Carpathians, they would not know where to start.
 Some will tell you it’s the landscapes, some will tell you it’s the untamed wilderness that lies in its forests and others will tell you it’s the beauty and peaceful life found only in remote mountain villages.
 So best is to find out for yourself: put your hiking boots on, get your backpack ready and go for a hiking trip in Romania!
-Follow this guide to discover five hiking destinations that are sure to give you a different perspective about our country.
+Follow this guide to discover five hiking destinations that are sure to give you a unique perspective about our country and challenge any hiker from beginner hikers to experienced.

 The easiest option on this list but definitely not the least entertaining, Apuseni Mountains are home to over 400 caves, one of them being the Bears’ Cave, named after 140 bear skeletons were discovered there – all of which are still on display!
 Another natural wonder of the country is here: Scarisoara Cave hosts a 3,000 years old glacier which is the second-biggest underground glacier in South-Eastern Europe.